fasterdevops/fasterdevops.github.io/about.md

 Our goal Fasterdevops is to make the world a better place with code, automation, and systems orchestration.
 This website is a home for tutorials and demonstrations of leading-edge software engineering and systems administration.

-### About Riley
+### About
-[Riley](http://github.com/sadminriley) is originally from Kansas City, Missouri and attented the University of Missouri Kansas-City and finished with a Bachelor's of Science in Biology in 2015.
-Some of her favorite things are creating software, managing systems,  and setting up automation environments.
-She is currently employed as a Jr. Devops Engineer for a large online realty site.
+Fasterdevops is an organization led by [Riley](http://github.com/sadminriley) and [Kolby](http://github.com/classmember) and specializes in for-profit, Linux driven .com engineering solutions.

-Some of Riley's specialties include:
+Some of ourspecialities include the following -

 ```
 Python
 Nginx